looooongChen/instance_segmentation_with_pixel_embeddings/README.md

 Please [cite the paper(s)](#how-to-cite) if you are using this code in your research.

-Check [InstSegV1](https://github.com/looooongChen/InstSegV1) for reconstructed code.
-New code is easier to use and tested under tensorflow 2.x
+Check [instSeg](https://github.com/looooongChen/instSeg) for reconstructed code (tensorflow 2.x) and improved work.

-Check [InstSegV2](https://github.com/looooongChen/InstSegV2) for imporved version.

 ## Overview: